 - Deloitte 2020 page speed study: How much revenue can a mobile site generate by loading faster with 0.1 seconds?

-1. Google Analytics insights are finally arriving in Google Search Console
+Google Analytics insights will finally arrive in Google Search Console

 According to unofficial sources, soon we’ll be able to see Google Analytics data into Google Search Console.